Tanq16/containerized-security-toolkit/README.md

 ## Self-Built

 The containers can be built by cloning and using `docker build`.
 The `base_docker` directory contains starter Dockerfiles with basic tools and the CLI-Productivity Suite preinstalled.
-The ssh workflow is also installed, and there is space to add further RUN statements.

 <details>
 <summary>Example build command</summary>